OFDataCommittee/OFMLHackathon/doc/clients/python.rst

 Using the Python Client
 =======================

-The SmartSim Python client allows users to send data to and receive data from other SmartSim entities stored in the database.
+The SmartSim Python client allows users to send and receive data from other SmartSim entities stored in the database.
 The code snippet below shows the code required to send and receive data with the Python client.
 In the following subsections, general groups of functions that are provided by the